Heyimlulu/The-Eye/README.md

 # The-Eye

-Simple webpage that display an eye looking at you :O (recreated from one of some many fake website on [Welcome to the Game 2](https://store.steampowered.com/app/720250/Welcome_to_the_Game_II/))
+A simple webpage that displays an eye looking at you :O (recreated from one of some many fake websites on [Welcome to the Game 2](https://store.steampowered.com/app/720250/Welcome_to_the_Game_II/))

 There is also a secret on the webpage after doing a combination of keys on your keyboard.